Columns (video game): Music

+Tokuhiko Uwabo composed the music for the Genesis version of Columns.
+The tracks "Clotho", "Atropos" and "Lathesis" are named after the Moirai from Greek mythology.

 Ports

-Sega ported the arcade game to the Mega Drive/Genesis console.
-This version of the game was nearly identical to the original arcade game.
+In 1990, Sega ported Columns to the arcade, and then to the Sega Genesis.
+These two versions were nearly identical.

 Columns was the first pack-in game for the Game Gear.
-This version was slightly different from the Mega Drive/Genesis version and its soundtrack was transposed and rearranged due to the limitations of the handheld's sound chip.
-While the columns themselves were updated for the Mega Drive/Genesis version, the overall decoration was less like a cartoon in the Game Gear version and instead more artistically designed.
+This version was slightly different from the Genesis version, and its soundtrack was transposed and rearranged due to limitations of the handheld's sound chip.
+While the columns themselves were updated for the Genesis version, the overall decoration was less like a cartoon in the Game Gear version and instead more artistically designed.
 Lastly, the Game Gear version had a feature that let the player change the jewels to fruit, squares, dice, or playing card suits (clubs, diamonds, spades, and hearts).

 In 1990, Compile and Telenet Japan developed and published an MSX2 version.

-On November 7, 2006, Columns was released as part of the game Sega Genesis Collection for the PlayStation 2, and later on another release of the above compilation for PlayStation Portable.
-On December 4, 2006 the title was released on Nintendo's Virtual Console for 800 Wii Points.
+In November 2006, Columns was released as part of the game Sega Genesis Collection for the PlayStation 2, and later for PlayStation Portable.
+The same year on December 4, it was released on Nintendo's Virtual Console for Wii.
 It is also included on Sonic's Ultimate Genesis Collection for the PlayStation 3 and Xbox 360.
 It was included as one of the games in the Sega Genesis Mini.
-It was also included as one of the games in the 2018 releases of Sega Genesis Classics for Windows, Linux, macOS, Playstation 4, Xbox One, and Nintendo Switch.
-Most recently the game was ported to iOS by Sega, but the port was subsequently withdrawn by Sega.
-On December 15, 2022, the game was re-released on the Nintendo Switch Online + Expansion Pack.
+It was also included as one of the games in the 2018 releases of Sega Genesis Classics for Windows, Linux, macOS, PlayStation 4, Xbox One, and Nintendo Switch.
+Most recently, the game was ported to iOS, but the port was subsequently withdrawn by Sega.
+The Genesis version was re-released on the Nintendo Classics service in December 2022.